-A streaming device instantly transforms your regular TV into a smart TV.
-All you have to do is plug one of these little devices into the back of your TV, and you’ll be able to watch Netflix, YouTube, HBO, and much more.
-But with so many streaming media players on the market today, it can be difficult for you to choose the right one.
-To help you decide which device is best for you, we narrowed down your choices to the best streaming devices for 2020.
+With a streaming device, you can instantly transform your regular TV into a smart TV.
+All you have to do is plug one of these little devices into the back of your TV, and you’ll be able to watch thousands of movies and TV shows on Netflix, YouTube, Hulu, and more.
+But, with so many streaming media players on the market today, it can be difficult to choose the right one.
+Here is our list of the best streaming devices, from budget streaming sticks to 4K streaming devices, and everything in between.

 Finding the right streaming device can be frustrating.
 To make it easy for you, we have created a quiz that will help you find the perfect streaming device for you and your TV.
 Give it a try by clicking the button below:

 Roku Express+: Best Streaming Device for Older TVs

 If you have an older TV, the Roku Express+ might be the only streaming device that will work for you.
 Unlike other streaming devices, which usually connect to your TV with an HDMI cable, this streaming device comes with composite cables that can be found on almost every older TV.

 This streaming box comes with red, white, and yellow cables that plug into the audio and video ports of your TV.
 And, if you ever upgrade your TV, you can still connect this streaming device with an HDMI cable as well.

 The Roku Express+ works with the Google Assistant and Alexa, so you can control your TV with voice commands.
 However, it only streams HD video, so this is not a good choice if you want to watch 4K movies.
 And, since Roku stopped making this model a while ago, it is quite expansive if you can find it at all.